jonipsaro/academic-kickstart/content/post/pymol/index.md

 ### Other things to note:
 <ul>
   <li>PyMOL has a very powerful scripting language.
 Everything that can be done with the GUI can be done by the command line (and more!).
 Scripting allows you to either save your commands as you execute them or just write code from scratch.
 This is invaluable when the same actions need to be performed repetitively or when something very minor changes in your coordinate.</li>
   <li>There are many other graphics programs, but PyMOL seems to be the most popular.
-Other programs that you may hear about include RasMOL, Raster3D, MolScript, Chimera, etc.</li>
+Other programs that you may hear about include RasMOL, Raster3D, MolScript, Chimera, etc.  With cryoEM data becoming more and more prevalent, Chimera is especially becoming a more popular tool in the field.</li>
 </ul>

 ### Useful links: